carlosm97/Galaxy_evolution/README.md

 # Galaxy_evolution

-Programs and other staff
+Programs and other stuff related to the paper about how galaxies convert their gas into stars.

-Quick access to overleaf: https://www.overleaf.com/project/5c65a7f9809b372e51c0d2c5
+Quick access to the draft in Overleaf: https://www.overleaf.com/project/5c65a7f9809b372e51c0d2c5